How to delete a configuration statement and the related commands.

 Another option is to use the compare command to see the change.

-Some configuration nodes and statements are mandatory; these nodes and statements cannot be deleted.
-Some configuration statements are mandatory but have default values; if you delete one of these statements, the default value is restored.
+Some configuration nodes are mandatory; these nodes cannot be deleted.
+Some configuration nodes are mandatory but have default values; if you delete one of these nodes, the default value is restored.